Atlas-Soft/DeepDoom/README.md

 Google DeepMind's landmark paper, [***Playing Atari With Deep Reinforcement Learning***](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), shows the feasibility of game playing using only visual input.
 This was done by combining Deep Convolutional Neural Networks (CNNs) with Q-learning.
-The Deep Q-Networks were used to learn 2D Atari-2600 games such as Pong, Breakout, and Space Invaders.
-There has been research into applying these same techniques in 3D environments such as [Minecraft](https://www.ijcai.org/Proceedings/16/Papers/643.pdf) and Doom.
+Deep Q-Networks (DQNs) were able to learn and play 2D Atari-2600 games such as Pong, Breakout, and Space Invaders.
+Since then, there has been much research into applying these same techniques in 3D environments such as [Minecraft](https://www.ijcai.org/Proceedings/16/Papers/643.pdf) and Doom.